A Machine-Learning Framework for Efficient Ring-Polymer Instanton Rate Calculations: Line Integral String Optimization

-The optimization force $\mathbf{g}_{j} = - \nabla_{j} W$ is given in Ref.~\citenum{LI-NEB2018}.
 The LI-String method uses projection and reparameterization to efficiently impose the equal arc length constraint $r \, \hat{\mathbf{t}}$ for the interior beads.
-The optimization force for bead $j$ includes only the transverse component of $\mathbf{g}_{j}$:
+The optimization force for the interior bead $j$ includes only the transverse component of $\mathbf{g}_{j}$:

 A reparameterization is performed when the bead distribution becomes uneven to re-enforce the constraint.
 The criterion used for repositioning the beads is

 We use cubic spline interpolation of the path to reposition the beads so that they are equally spaced along the curve.